-Because our society is so automated, it's probably not that surprising that your creditworthiness boils down to a single number.
+Because our society is so computer-driven, it's probably not that surprising that your ability to repay virtually any loan comes down to one number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, all of the agencies use the following to determine a score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to build a score:

-- Your Credit History - Have you had credit for years, or for a short time?
+- Credit History - Have you had credit for years, or for just a short time?

-- Balances on your Credit Cards - How many accounts do you carry?
+- Balances on your Credit Cards - How many accounts do you hold?
 How much do you owe on your accounts?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Each of these is assigned a value and a weight.
-Each formula produces a single number which may vary a a little by agency.
+These factors are assigned weights based on the formula being used.
+The result is a single number: your credit score.
 FICO scores can be as low as 300 and as high as 800.
-Higher is better.
+Higher is always better.
 Most home buyers have a score above 620.

 Improving your score

-Before you can improve your score, you must obtain your score and make sure that the credit reports from each agency are correct.
-Fair Isaac, the company that offered the first FICO score, sells credit scores on myFICO.com.
-For a reasonable fee, you can get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+In order to raise your score, you must have the credit reports that are used to build it, and of course, you need the score itself.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
+They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.